My 2020 highlights: I had a baby & bought a big tent!

 There are plenty of opportunities to deviate from the main highway as sometimes the long straight road can get boring.
 All the way along there were brown tourist signs indicating an alternative route through places of interest and how many kilometers it covered before bringing you back onto the highway.
 We did this a few times; my favourite was the drive through the Glass House Mountains.
 The scenery was just incredible with bright red soil and the mountains looming high above the otherwise flat landscape.
 We stopped off at a great viewpoint for lunch and took photos; it was a lovely scenic diversion.

 One thing to know about when driving in Australia is toll roads.
 These can be avoided but we ended up going through some in Sydney and then in Brisbane.
 They don’t cost very much but you need to make sure you go online or phone up to pay the charges.
-For NSW I used this website: myrta and for QLD: govia.
+For NSW I used this website: Myrta and for QLD: Linkdt.
 Phone numbers and websites are signposted as you go on the toll roads and you pay the charges by giving your car registration number along with the date and times you would have been on the toll roads.
 It is then automatically deducted from your credit or debit card, easy!

 Although it is quite an obvious thing to say I would definitely recommend keeping an eye on your fuel as sometimes fuel stations were very few and far between.
 We often drove for an hour or two without seeing one.
 We tried to make sure that our fuel gauge didn’t drop below a quarter, that way we felt safe.
 Something else I should mention is that the Aussies are pretty strict on speed limits, so make sure you stick to them.